If you are to come out of a NET that traps you. Stratagem.

 NET for science subjects is known as CSIR-NET and arts/humanities as UGC-NET.
 They are conducted at different times and by different agencies.

 Manmohan sir, I want to qualify net. … any suggestions ?

 Find an algorithm at the end for a quicker assimilation of the strategies given here.
-Both pdf and jpg are available.
+PDF file available available.

 I am assuming you will take the test in June 2018.